sandysap22/udacity_carnd_project1/Project1_writeup.md

 ### The project code
 ---
-Project code and outputs can be found in P1.ipynb.
+Project code and outputs can be found in P1.ipynb or P1.html .

 ***Please note that the notebook has become heavy (around 15 mb) due to lot of images into it.
 So it will take a while to load it in browser.***